doomvox/raku-study/notes/meeting_2021may16.md

     1.  when can you Cool

-<a id="orgd7efba2"></a>
+<a id="org8a54b91"></a>

 ### david christensen talked about a few debian sysadmin issues

 1.  summary: debian 10.9 is mature enough to deal with all display hardware

-2.  rought notes:
+2.  rough notes:

     dell two slots 4gb, certain dells have quiet motherboard upgrades, two 8gb, 16gb, dual channel memory. good for virtualization.
-SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (Note: I've got debian 10.9 slated to install).
+SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. same video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (Note: I've got debian 10.9 slated to install).

     bruce gray suggests that "bumblebee" can get you out of trouble: <https://wiki.debian.org/Bumblebee>